Chevron Layer

 Straight alpha is al alpha channel which functions just like RGB.
 Alpha acts as a fourth channel of information per pixel which is as independent of the other three as R, G and B are of each other.
 For example, with straight alpha it is possible to have RGB = 255 (white) and alpha = 0 (fully transparent) on the same pixel.
 Internally generated content, such as gradient layer, are generated with straight alpha.
 This is the preferable style of alpha and considering the cleaner method of the two.

 Premultiplied alpha takes the alpha and applies it to the values of the RGB channels per pixel.
 The more transparent something gets with premultiplied alpha, the closer it gets to black - as if the content is sitting on a black table.
-Premultipled is the default output of Adobe Photoshop or AfterEffects. the result is our pixel at 255 RGB (full white) with 0 alpha would be calculated as a black pixel in the final image.
+Premultipled is the default output of Adobe Photoshop or AfterEffects.
+The result is our pixel at 255 RGB (full white) with 0 alpha would be calculated as a black pixel in the final image.

 Over